servable-community/servable-documentation/docs/concept/protocols/Use a protocol.md

 ---
-sidebar_position: 3
+sidebar_position: 2
 ---

-# Use a protocol
+# Declare a protocol
 A protocol applies to a class.
 You can add a protocol to the static protocols array.